labbces/sugarcaneTEs/README.md

 # sugarcaneTEs
-Transposable Elements in Sugarcane genomes (and selected grasses)
+Supplementary material used for the analysis of Transposable Elements in Sugarcane genomes (and selected grasses)